 6 Food Guide Servings

-– Choose whole grains, which should make up at least half of your daily grain servings.
+– Choose whole grains, which should account for about half of the daily grain intake.

 MILK AND ALTERNATIVES